mazipan/bem-kit/README.md

-UI Kit that implemented BEM CSS for class naming standard.
+CSS UI Kit using BEM in class naming standard.

 ## Homepage
 https://mazipan.github.io/bem-kit/

+## Why BEM-Kit ?
+- Using beautiful classname with BEM standard.
+- All component was crafted from zero.
+- You can choose to import RULES only without produce any css classes.
+- You can customize your own classname with rules we provided.
+- You can partialy import from our available component.
+- Full SASS modular code.

 ## Download
 ```